osmlab/osm-auth/README.md

 * `landing` for a landing page name (default: "land.html")
 * `loading`: a function called when auth-related xhr calls start
 * `done`: a function called when auth-related xhr calls end
+* `singlepage`: use full-page redirection instead of a popup for mobile

 `.logout()`